We are grateful for the service you provide to folks in our community, and recognize it’s no easy task. Thank you!

 Initially, we will set a schedule of days and hours that works for your clinic and is realistic for our volunteer capacity, building support as we are able.
 Throughout these early stages, we will maintain extensive communication with you and seek formal feedback to be sure that we are doing our best to support your patients and staff.
 We hope to establish excellent, long-term working relationships with each of our partner clinics, and to use our work with you as a model for providing abortion care beyond the Bay Area.

-In a study released earlier this year, researchers from the Women’s Health Research Institute in Vancouver found that over 95% of women who experienced an abortion with a support person felt that the support person made it easier to have the procedure and they would choose to have a support person in the future if they needed another abortion.
-Furthermore, women who did not have a support person demonstrated higher levels of anxiety after the procedure than those with support.1
+In a study released earlier this year, researchers from the Women’s Health Research Institute in Vancouver found that over 95% of people who experienced an abortion with a support person felt that the support person made it easier to have the procedure and they would choose to have a support person in the future if they needed another abortion.
+Furthermore, people who did not have a support person demonstrated higher levels of anxiety after the procedure than those with support.1

-Additional research presented this year from Oregon State University showed that women overwhelmingly self-reported social support to be a major factor in overcoming barriers to abortion care, and researchers went on to recommend that clinics and case managers make referrals to nonjudgmental, pro-choice support groups and hotlines when appropriate.2 The Alan Guttmacher Institute, a reproductive health research institute, reported that young women who receive social support in their reproductive lives are more likely to have healthier outcomes.3
+Additional research presented this year from Oregon State University showed that people overwhelmingly self-reported social support to be a major factor in overcoming barriers to abortion care, and researchers went on to recommend that clinics and case managers make referrals to nonjudgmental, pro-choice support groups and hotlines when appropriate.2 The Alan Guttmacher Institute, a reproductive health research institute, reported that young people who receive social support in their reproductive lives are more likely to have healthier outcomes.3

 1. Veiga M. Social Support in the Recovery Room for Elective Pregnancy Termination: Perspective of the Patient, Support Person and Health Professional, Vancouver: Women’s Health Research Institute, 2010.